 Also Big Deal – Appliances: July 1, 2022 – June 30, 2023

 Thinking about replacing appliances?
-Wait until July 1 and you can save the sales tax on Energy Star appliances.
+The tax exemption was scheduled to expire in June.
+With this exemption you can save the sales tax on Energy Star appliances.
 High-end appliances are not included, and the definition of “high-end” appears to be about $1500 ($3000 for refrigerators). $1500 x 7% = $105 in possible savings.

 More detail on appliance exemptions here: https://floridarevenue.com/taxes/tips/Documents/TIP_22A01-05.pdf

-Fun Events, Outdoor Supplies and Annual Passes: July 1 – July 7, 2022
+Fun Events, Outdoor Supplies and Annual Passes: Usually the week of July 4

 This sales tax holiday began during the pandemic in 2020.
 Event tickets, camping supplies, paddle boards, kayaks, binoculars, grills, and bicycles are some of the larger ticket items included in the holiday.